bioperl/bioperl.github.io/howtos/Feature-Annotation.md

 By now you've figured out that the `location()` method returns a Location object - this object has `end()` and `start()` methods.

 Another way of describing a feature in Genbank involves multiple start and end positions.
-These could be called "split" locations, and a very common example is the join statement in the CDS feature found in Genbank entries (e.g.
+These could be called `split` locations, and a very common example is the `join` statement in the CDS feature found in Genbank entries (e.g.
 `join(45..122,233..267)`).
-This calls for a specialized object, , which is a container for Location objects:
+This calls for a specialized object, [Bio::Location::SplitLocationI](https://metacpan.org/pod/Bio::Location::SplitLocationI), which is a container for Location objects:

 ```perl
 for my $feature ($seqobj->top_SeqFeatures){

     if ( $feature->location->isa('Bio::Location::SplitLocationI')